November 09, 2024

 • Alt + Shift + Ctrl + T on Windows and Linux

-• Click on the icon on the left at the top of the sidebar
+• Click on the relevant icon at the top of the sidebar

-• Write the name of your Area and hit Return to save
+• Give your Area / Folder a name and hit Return to save

-• Scroll over the Area and click + to add Subtrails to your Area or use ⌥ ⌘ T on Mac or Alt + Ctrl + T on Windows and Linux
+• Click + to add Subtrails to your Area / Folder or use + + T on Mac or Alt + Ctrl + T on Windows and Linux.
+Alternatively, simply drag-and-drop Trails inside.

 All your Trails and pages are fully customisable.
 You can rename and add custom emojis to help organise your research and quickly access the right information.